GoogleCloudPlatform/community/tutorials/cloud-asset-inventory-auto-label-resources/index.md

 ## Known Issues

 * GKE Autopilot Clusters will generate Compute Instance notifications that cannot be processed by the Cloud Function.
-This results in errors in the logs, but will not affect the other features of the sample code.
+This results in 404 errors when trying to retrieve the existing labels.
+The current sample code handles by exiting gracefully when encountering any 404 errors.

 ## Cleaning up